Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ### Faults and Partial Failures

+In a distributed system, there may well be some parts of the system that are broken in some unpredictable way, even though other parts of the system are working fine.
+This is known as a *partial failure*.
+The difficulty is that partial failures are *nondeterministic*: if you try to do anything involving multiple nodes and the network, it may sometimes work and sometimes unpredictably fail.
+As we shall see, you may not even know whether something succeeded or not, as the time it takes for a message to travel across a network is also nondeterministic!

+This nondeterminism and possibility of partial failures is what makes distributed systems hard to work with.

+If we want to make distributed systems work, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
+In other words, **we need to build a reliable system from unreliable components.**

 ### Unreliable Networks

 Everyone, when they first build a distributed system, makes the following eight assumptions.